joimb9064/vulnerable-lab/README.md

 # Vulnerable server
-## You can use this and the configurations that follow to create vulnerable lab for network pentest training
+### You can use this script and the configurations that follow to create vulnerable lab for network pentest training

 ```
 #!/bin/bash